sedostheatre/sedos.co.uk/input/about/faqs.md

 See below for benefits of membership.

-Since 2020, there has been no participation fee to take part in a Sedos show, so the membership fee is the only cost.
+All cast members also pay a participation fee of £30 for a play or £40 for a musical.

-We would always be open to a discussion with anyone who found our membership fee a barrier to participation.
+We would always be open to a discussion with anyone who found our membership or participation fees a barrier to taking part.

 **What ability / experience is needed?**